 Like his contemporary, James Dean, McQueen mastered the white T-shirt.
 How much is there to master, you may think?
 But the skill is making a statement with such a simple garment.
 And, paired with nothing but jeans or a simple jacket, McQueen became one of the mid-century movie stars who managed to promote this basic layering piece from supporting part to lead role.

-If you’re looking to introduce simple McQueen style to your own work-from-home wardrobe, few brands make these tees better than Sunspel — crafted from lightweight, ultra-fine, long staple Pima cotton.
-Alternatively, Frescobol Carioca’s option comes with a crew neck and in a linen blend perfect for summer.
+If you’re looking to introduce simple McQueen style to your own work-from-home wardrobe, few brands make these tees better than Uniform Standard — crafted from lightweight, ultra-fine, ‘Supima’ cotton.
+Alternatively, Aurélien’s option comes with a polo neck perfect for summer.
 Or, for 100% cotton, Love Brand’s Lockhart design is simple, understated and would almost certainly get McQueen’s stamp of approval.

 Love Brand & Co Lockhart T-Shirt